equivalent/equivalent.github.io/_posts/til/2018-03-23-lenovo-thinkpad-e480-laptop-and-ubuntu-1604.md

-I was running integration tests (complex Ruby on Rails application with 3 types of databases)  + encrypting disk + lunching other silly opperations while on WiFi and the battery still lasted like 5 hours.
+I was running integration tests (complex Ruby on Rails application with 3 types of databases)  + encrypting disk + lunching other heavy load operations while on WiFi and the battery still lasted like 5 hours.